Armenia in the Eurovision Song Contest 2007: Evrotesil 2007

 Evrotesil 2007 was the national final that selected the Armenian entry for the Eurovision Song Contest 2007.
 The competition commenced on 23 February 2007 with the first of two semi-finals and concluded with a winning song and artist during the final on 25 February 2007.
-All shows in the competition took place at the AMPTV studios in Yerevan, hosted by Gohar Gasparyan and Armenian Eurovision 2006 entrant André and broadcast on Channel 1.
+All shows in the competition took place at the AMPTV studios in Yerevan, hosted by Gohar Gasparyan and André (who represented Armenia in 2006) and broadcast on Channel 1.

 Format

 The national final took place over three stages and consisted of three shows.
 The first stage was a submission period where artists and songwriters had the opportunity to apply by submitting their entries online.
 Twenty entries were selected to proceed to the second stage of the competition.
 The second stage consisted of the semi-finals which took place on 23 and 24 February 2007 with ten entries competing in each show, from which three proceeded to the final from each semi-final.
 The broadcaster also reserved the right to select a wildcard act to proceed to the final out of the non-qualifying entries from both semi-finals.
 The third stage was the final which took place on 25 February 2007, during which the winner was selected from the remaining entries.

 The results of the semi-finals were determined by a professional jury panel and a public vote.
 The jury first selected two songs to advance and the third qualifier was selected by the public vote from the remaining eight entries.
 In the final, the winner was selected exclusively by a professional jury panel.
 The public were able to cast their votes via SMS during each of the three shows, however their results were not considered in the final.